Upstatement/quickshare/README.md

 How to Use
 --------------

-The goal of **QuickShare** is to have as much of the customisation and mark-up left in the CSS/HTML, free to manipulate without navigating Javascript APIs.
+The goal of **QuickShare** is to have as much of the customisation and mark-up left in the HTML, free to manipulate without navigating Javascript APIs.
 It shares content using simple link tags, with different levels of customisation available depending on the social media plug-in.

 To use **QuickShare**, simply download the script and include it with your script tag after including jQuery
 ```html